Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/download_MetaShift.rst.txt

     - If ``ONLY_SELECTED_CLASSES`` is False, this argument would be ignored.

-- Run the scpript to generate MetaDataset including the meta-graph for each class.
+- Run the scpript to generate MetaShift including the meta-graph for each class.

 .. code-block:: bash

-   python create_metadataset.py
+   python create_MetaShift.py

 The ``meta-graphs`` folder contains the generated meta-graph for each class.